tomaszsita/elerning-api-demo/Decisions.md

 - Error handling without exposing internals
 - Stateless API (easy to scale)

 The implementation focuses on clean, testable code while meeting all requirements.
-Could add more features like caching, rate limiting, or async processing, but kept it focused for the challenge.
+The architecture allows for easy addition of features like caching, rate limiting, or async processing when needed.